google/go-cloud/internal/docs/design.md

 ### Guiding Principle

-Any incompatibilities between provider implementations should be visible to the user as soon as possible.
+Any incompatibilities between drivers should be visible to the user as soon as possible.
 From best to worst:

 1. At compile time
 1. At configuration/app startup time (e.g., when the portable type is created)